AnalyticTolu/AnalyticTolu/README.md

 # 👋 Hi, I'm Toluwase Omole!

 ## 🚀 About Me
 I'm a **mathematics teacher turned data scientist** with a passion for uncovering insights from data.
 My journey started with a strong foundation in mathematics, leading me to explore the world of **data science, machine learning, and analytics**.
 I am currently pursuing the **HarvardX Professional Certificate in Data Science**, continuously improving my skills in statistical modeling and predictive analytics.
+I also hold an **IBM certification in Data Analysis and Visualization Fundamentals**.

 ## 🛠️ Skills & Tools
 - **Programming:** R, Python, SQL